Dental Concerns Plano, TX

 Gummy Smile

-Dr. Sowell can fix a gummy smile using a gum recontouring procedure, or a gingivectomy.
-This is a procedure where a laser removes any excess gum tissue, reshaping the gum line to get rid of the gummy look.
-Our dentist may also recommend a crown lengthening procedure, which involves removing small amounts of bone and gum tissue to make the teeth appear longer.
+Our dentists may also recommend a crown lengthening procedure.
+This procedure involves removing small amounts of bone and gum tissue to make the teeth appear longer.
 In some cases, we may use injections to relax the muscles that cause the elevation of the upper lip and reduce the gummy smile.
-To learn about our gummy smile treatments, see Gummy smile.
+To learn about our gummy smile treatments, visit Gummy Smile.

 Gum Recession

 Gum recession can cause serious dental health issues down the road, so it’s important to fix it as soon as possible.
-Recession in your gums can expose the roots of the teeth which can lead to sensitivity and enamel decay.
+Recession in your gums can expose the roots of the teeth, which can lead to sensitivity and enamel decay.
 This can lead to the breakdown of the jawbone and the eventual loss of teeth.
-In some cases, it can lead to gum disease which can cause systemic health issues.
-To learn about how Dr. Sowell addresses gum recession at his Plano dental office, see Treatment for receding gums.

 Sensitive Teeth

-Sensitive teeth can occur due to a variety of reasons, including enamel erosion, gum recession, and tooth root exposure.
+Sensitive teeth can occur because of a variety of reasons, including enamel erosion, gum recession, and tooth root exposure.
 Acidic beverages and foods, grinding or clenching your teeth, aging, or demineralization of the enamel can cause enamel erosion.
-Genetics, injury, or overzealous brushing can cause gum recession.
-Fortunately, our dentist can recommend treatments to address this issue.
-To learn about what Dr. Sowell recommends for sensitive teeth, see Treatment for sensitive teeth.

 Toothaches